Elderly Parents Driving – When is it time to hand over the keys?

 By having conversations with your elder parents, you will be able to detect the warning signs and better protect them, as well as others on the road.

-What signs indicate my elderly parents are not safe to drive?
+Signs indicate my elderly parents driving is not safe.

 If your parent is struggling with their sight, hearing, or memory, driving may put them and others at risk.
 Once a senior driver reaches the age of 80, they are a few things to consider.
 The Ministry of Transportation has a guide for Senior Drivers Age 80+